 Here at Shouse Law Group, we have represented literally thousands of people charged with misdemeanors.
 In nearly all cases, we can get the charges dismissed through a diversion program, probation, or negotiation without ever having to go to trial.

-Our California criminal defense lawyers answer eight key questions about misdemeanors:
+Our California criminal defense lawyers discuss the following key topics re. misdemeanors:

 - Additional reading